 Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

 Designing any product or environment involves the consideration of many factors, including aesthetics, engineering options, environmental issues, industry standards, safety concerns, and cost.
 Often, products and environments are designed for the average user.
-In contrast, UD is “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (Center for Universal Design).
+In contrast, UD is defined by Romane and Center for Universal Design (CUD) at North Carolina State University as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design”.
 When designers apply UD principles, their products and environments meet the needs of potential users with diverse characteristics that include disabilities.

 Making a product or environment accessible to people with disabilities often benefits others.
 For example, sidewalk curb cuts, designed to make sidewalks and streets accessible to those using wheelchairs, are today often used by kids on skateboards, parents with baby strollers, and delivery staff with rolling carts.
 When television displays in noisy areas of airports and restaurants are captioned, they are more accessible to people who are deaf and everyone else.

-A Universal Design of Instruction (UDI) framework was developed through DO-IT’s Center for Universal Design in Education (CUDE) at the University of Washington.
-A definition that is used for the application of the UDI, modified from the basic definition of UD, is the design of teaching and learning products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
+A definition that can be used for the applications to teaching and learning (i.e. UDI), modified from the basic definition of UD, is the design of teaching and learning products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.

-At the Center for Universal Design (CUD) at North Carolina State University, a group of architects, product designers, engineers, and environmental design researchers established seven principles of UD to provide guidance in the design of products and environments.
-The CUD’s principles of UD are listed below.
-They are followed by an example of application in instruction.
+At Center for Universal Design (CUD), at North Carolina State University, a group of architects, product designers, engineers, and environmental design researchers established seven principles of UD to provide guidance in the design of all products and environments.
+CUD’s principles of UD are listed below.
+They are followed by an example and application to instruction.

 Equitable use.
 The design is useful and marketable to people with diverse abilities.
 Example: A professor’s website is designed so that it is accessible to everyone, including students who are blind and using text-to-speech software.